AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/README.md

 # **Sales and Business Report with Microsoft Power BI 📊💼📈**

-This project explores the components during the flow of Business Intelligence flow.
-And practical uses of some DAX (Data Analysis Expressions) in Microsoft Power BI:
+This project explores the components of Business Intelligence flow and practical uses of some DAX (Data Analysis Expressions) in Microsoft Power BI:
 **https://www.linkedin.com/feed/update/urn:li:activity:7199060482014539776?utm_source=share&utm_medium=member_desktop**

 <!-- ## 1.
 Project description 👇

 ### **_Development of KPI Dashboards and Reporting System, using Power Query, Power Pivot (DAX), and NLP tools._**

-For this project I used a "Spotify App Reviews" dataset from [Kaggle](https://www.kaggle.com/datasets/mfaaris/spotify-app-reviews-2022).
+For this project, I used a "Spotify App Reviews" dataset from [Kaggle](https://www.kaggle.com/datasets/mfaaris/spotify-app-reviews-2022).
 After being processed, the output was explored and saved in Tableau Public. -->

 ## BI Flow and Components